Search Your Topic

 Hypocalcemia

 The causes of hypocalcemia include Hypoalbuminemia, hypomagnesemia, hyperphosphatemia, multifactorial enhanced protein binding, medication effects, surgical effects, PTH deficiency or resistance, and vitamin D deficiency or resistance.
 Protein binding is enhanced by elevated pH and free fatty acid release in high catecholamine states.
-Hypocalcemia can occur following the rapid administration of citrated blood or lavage volume of albumin and in alkalosis caused by hyperventilation.
-Acute hypocalcemia can also occur in the immediate post-operative period, following the removal of the thyroid or parathyroid glands.
+Hypocalcemia can occur following the rapid administration of citrated blood or lavage volume of albumin, and in alkalosis, it is caused by hyperventilation.
+Acute hypocalcemia can also occur in the immediate postoperative period, following the removal of the thyroid or parathyroid glands.

 Hypocalcemia may present with acute symptoms or be asymptomatic.
 Clinical signs include tetany, carpopedal spasm, and laryngeal stridor.
-Hypocalcemia may lead to cardiac dysrhythmias, decreased cardiac contractility, causing hypotension, heart failure or both.
+Hypocalcemia may lead to cardiac dysrhythmias, decreased cardiac contractility, hypotension, heart failure, or both.
 Electrocardiographic changes include prolongation of the QT interval.
 Hypocalcemia may be accompanied by changes in magnesium concentrations.

 Hypercalcemia